read-write-web/banana-wiki/Scripting-with-Ammonite.md

 But there are a few other nice things that come out of the box with Akka.
 The Akka Http client library makes sure that requests to web servers are limited so as not to overload a host and risk being banned from the hosts operator.
+See the explanation for [Pool overflow and the max-open-requests setting](http://doc.akka.io/docs/akka-http/current/scala/http/client-side/pool-overflow.html#pool-overflow-and-the-max-open-requests-setting).
+It is worth looking at the [akka-http-core Reference Config File](https://github.com/akka/akka-http/blob/master/akka-http-core/src/main/resources/reference.conf#L223) to see what other parameters can be tuned.

 ### Imports

 In this section we will show how to build some simple hyper data based applications based on streams and banana-rdf in order to overcome the previous limitations we discovered with threads and Futures.
-We will do this by going over the Ammonite Script [akkaHttp.sc](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/ammonite/akkaHttp.sc) that has been placed in this wiki.
+We will do this by going over important parts of the Ammonite Script [akkaHttp.sc](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/ammonite/akkaHttp.sc) that has been placed in this wiki.